 By having the model remove their top, there’s an action that brings energy.
 The viewer has a feeling that they’re there.
 They become part of the moment.

 Removing clothes can be a fun part of many sexual encounters.
 When a person removes their clothes in the company of another, it’s an act of trust.
-They’re willing to bare-all and expose themselves.
+They’re willing to bare all and expose themselves.
 This sense of confidence can enhance the romantic energy of your photography.

 3. Lie Stomach-Down on the Bed

 The bed will be the location of many of your boudoir shots.
 For most people, the bed is where the magic usually happens.
 That means it is the natural pose location for boudoir photography.
 And this is a classic pose for boudoir photography sessions.
 Lying diagonally across the bed gives the model a sense of power and control.
 We believe it to be their bed.
-They control that space, and it’s their domain.
+They control that space, it’s their domain.

 Being stomach-down, the model can be as naked as they wish.
 They can go completely nude if they feel comfortable.
 You’ll be able to get some fabulous shots without revealing too much.

 The model can stretch out their legs.
-Or they can bend their knees and arch their back, lifting their bum in the air.
+Or they can bend their knees and arch their back, lifting their butt in the air.
 This can show off the curves of their body.
 Or it can highlight the lingerie.

 4. Lean Against The Makeup Table

 This is a standing pose that can promote different romantic moods.
 The makeup table is a personal space.
 It’s where a woman will prepare physically and mentally for what lies ahead.